 - (1) Includes all amounts deferred at the election of the Named Executive Officer. - (2) Amounts reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for the year presented of stock awards to the Named Executive Officers.
 Continued employment is a condition of the Plan so the grant date is in the year after the year for which the performance was earned. - (3) The Dixie Group does not provide above-market or preferential earnings on deferred compensation.
-The Named Executive Officers did not participate in any defined benefit or actuarial pension plans for the periods presented. - (4) Continued employment at the time of grant and payment was required under the 2021 Incentive Plan; the bonus shown for each year was accrued in the year shown, but paid in the first quarter of the following year, and the stock award is shown in the year granted.
-As stated herein under the heading, "Compensation Discussion and Analysis," no bonus or stock award was paid or granted under the 2022 Plan. - (5) The following table is a summary and quantification of all amounts included in All Other Compensation.
+The Named Executive Officers did not participate in any defined benefit or actuarial pension plans for the periods presented. - (4) Continued employment at the time of grant and payment was required under the 2023 Incentive Plan; the bonus shown for each year was accrued in the year shown, but paid in the first quarter of the following year, and the stock award is shown in the year granted. - (5) The following table is a summary and quantification of all amounts included in All Other Compensation. - (6) On May 25, 2023, the Company granted options with a market condition to certain key employees of the Company at a weighted-average exercise price of \$1.00.
+These options vest over a two-year period and require the Company's stock to trade at or above \$3.00 for five consecutive trading days during the term of the option to meet the market condition.
+The amount set forth in the table reflects the grant date fair value of the award determined in accordance with FASB ASC Topic 718.
+The fair value of each option was estimated on the grant date using a lattice model.
+Expected volatility of 97.96% was based on historical volatility of the Company's stock, using the most recent period equal to the expected life of five years for the options.
+The risk-free interest rate of 3.80% was based on the U.S. Treasury yield for a term equal to the expected life of the option at the time of grant.
+The Company used historical exercise behavior of similar employee groups to determine the expected lives of options.